zkspin/spin-sdk/README.md

 # spin-sdk

-SDK for developing on-chain ZK proved application.
+SDK for developing Fully On-Chain Games by zkSpin.

 ## Installation